Psycho-Pass: Popularity

 Fuji TV producer Akitoshi Mori said Psycho-Pass was the first work under his control.
 Early screenings of the series at the Noitamina Shop & Café attracted few viewers, which bothered Mori.
 However, as the series continued, the quantity of viewers increased.
 By the final episode, over 1,000 people had queued to watch the finale even though the venue could only accommodate seventy people.
 This made Mori happy because he realized fans were following and supporting the show; but he wanted to see a bigger audience at future screenings.
 DVDs and Blu-ray discs of the series achieved good sales.
 In April 2014, the series was nominated for the Seiun Award.
-In the Newtype anime awards from 2013, it was voted as fourth best title of the year.
+In the Newtype anime awards from 2013, it was voted as the fourth best title of the year.
 Episode 11 of the series was awarded "Best Episode" in the Noitamina 10th anniversary fan vote.
 Shinya Kogami, Akane Tsunemori and Shogo Makishima also appeared in such polls as winners of their own categories.
-Anime News Network listed it among the most accessible anime series for people used to American animation and new to Japanise animation.
-Psycho-Pass was voted as the 19th best anime in a 2017 NHK online poll of "Best Anime 100".
+Anime News Network listed it among the most accessible anime series for people used to American animation and new to Japanese animation.
+Psycho-Pass was voted as the nineteenth best anime in a 2017 NHK online poll of "Best Anime 100".
 Crunchyroll included the series among the "Top 100 anime of the decade" list, with writer Kyle Cardine stating that the series "has had a lasting effect as a gripping dystopian sci-fi cop drama among the Urobuchi repertoire."
 Cold Cobra of Anime UK News picked the series for his list of "best anime of 2010s" and hailed Psycho-Pass as a "sci-fi masterpiece."
 IGN also listed Psycho-Pass among the best anime of the decade, and wrote that the series is "a psychological thriller with multiple layers of mystery" that "kept us on our toes through the entirety of the first season."
 In 2020, Anime News Network listed Psycho-Pass as the fourth best Gen Urobuchi anime.
 Kotaku Australia included the series among "8 Great Anime Series For People Who Don't Like Anime" list.